 Marketing Alchemy 101 for Promoting Your Online Course

 Marketing online is different than traditional advertising.
 People often spend only a few seconds waiting for a page to load or to get answers to their questions.
 That’s why you have to be proactive about curating your leads.
 The competition for online course sales is fierce.
 Universities, independent educators and entrepreneurs are jumping in the pool with specialty courses and traditional college courses.

-There are thousands of free and paid online courses from which to choose.
+There are thousands of free and paid online courses in 2019 from which to choose.
 That’s why you’ve got to distinguish your course from the cattle call of courses.
 Experts use their credentials and authority to attract students.
 You can do the same by developing authoritative links to your website, using the right keywords, supplementing generic searches with paid advertising, establishing a social media presence and getting reviews and testimonials from course graduates.